wghou/tinyworlds/README.md

 ![image](assets/tinyworlds.png)

-TinyWorlds is inspired by Karpathy's [NanoGPT ](https://github.com/karpathy/nanoGPT), and Google's [Genie 1 Paper](https://arxiv.org/pdf/2402.15391).
+TinyWorlds is a minimal autoregressive World Model built from Google's [Genie 1 Paper](https://arxiv.org/pdf/2402.15391).

-The core purpose of a world model is to predict the next state of some environment given the current state and some conditioning from an external entity(s).
-In predicting this next state, we encode the laws of how our environment changes from moment to moment.

-In practice, we train a neural network which, given an image and some action, predicts the most likely next image.

-World models can be used for training robotics models, for baking in understanding of the physical world to multimodal models, and for simulating new worlds or universes we want to experience.
+World models, over video models, need action data in addition to raw video data.

-The greatest challenge in training world models is the necessity of action annotations for each timestep.
-When we require actions, we can no longer train on the entire internet's video data and get as world-realistic, consistent results as Google's VEO3 (or, hint, Genie 3).
+This constraint means we can no longer train on the entire internet's video data to get consistent world states like in Google's [VEO3](https://deepmind.google/models/veo/).

-Genie solves this problem by inferring the actions between frames, and labelling them in an unsupervised manner.
-This is the critical unlock to achieving scale with world models.
+Genie solves this problem by inferring the actions between frames, with **no labels**.

+This unsupervised action generation is likely the critical unlock to achieving scale with world models like in [Genie 3](https://deepmind.google/discover/blog/genie-3-a-new-frontier-for-world-models/).

-This minimal codebase, TinyWorlds, is meant to help people understand world modeling and a common architecture for doing so (likely semi-similar to Genie 3).
+This minimal codebase, TinyWorlds, is meant to help people understand world modeling and the clever autoregressive, unsupervised method Genie used to achieve **scalable world models**.

 ## Installation